 Understand What You’re Covered For?

-There are typical perils that most renters insurance companies cover and understanding which ones your policy covers is important.
+There are typical perils that most renters or home insurance companies cover and understanding which ones your policy covers is important.
 Some of the common covered perils include theft, vandalism, fire, smoke, water damage by burst pipe or appliance malfunction, explosion and windstorm damage.
 Water damage and removal commonly not covered by a general renters insurance policy includes flooding from natural disaster and water backup from sewers or sump pump failure.

 Also be sure to understand the different coverage types included on your policy.
 Renters insurance policies usually offer personal property protection and liability coverage.
 Liability provides coverage for accidental injury to other people in your rented unit as well as assistance in a lawsuit situation.